Tyhjis/SimpleChat/README.md

 ### Client side

 The main framework included in client side logic is [Angular](https://angularjs.org/).
 [JQuery](https://jquery.com/) and [Bootstrap](http://getbootstrap.com/) are also used, but only via a CDN.

+### How to used

+You can test this software in <http://simplechat5000.herokuapp.com/>.

+First you choose nickname.
+After that, you have to join a channel.
+If the channel does not exist, it will be added.
+There are no lists of channels, so you have to tell the channel name for everyone you'd like to talk to.

+### Ideas for improvement

+The following list contains ideas for improvement.
+Can also be used as an unofficial TODO-list.

+* There can now be multiple users with the same nickname.
+Might be a good idea to have restriction on this.
+* The main UI needs overall improvement.
+Perhaps change Angular to something else even.
+* List all existing channels on server.
+At this moment channels are "hidden".
+(Basically the same as in IRC).
+* List all connected users (and their channels).
+* Emit a message to channels when a user disconnects.
+* List all users by channel.